 Tally

-Existing inventory tools track finished products, leaving made-to-order businesses armed with just spreadsheets to track their materials.
+Existing inventory tools track complete SKUs, leaving made-to-order businesses armed with just spreadsheets to track raw materials.
 The closest alternatives are enterprise resource planning (ERP) tools, which are far too expensive and robust for small businesses.

-Every dish has a specific combination of ingredients that are uniquely combined and processed to produce their final form.
+Every dish has ingredients that are uniquely combined and processed.
 However different dishes are from one another, their ingredients often overlap.
-When you’re making an omelette or baking a cake, don’t you use eggs from the same carton?
+When you're making an omelette or baking a cake, don't you use eggs from the same carton?

-Each recipe is distinct, but they share core components, like this white crewneck in size M.
+Each SKU has a distinct recipe, but they share core components, like this white crewneck in size M.

 As an apparel business selling custom appliqué designs, you might be selling multiple designs, each with their own array of colors and sizes to choose from.